18F/handbook/pages/travel-and-leave/overtime.md

 you have.

 Overtime is when you are paid for extra hours that you work, whereas comp time is when you receive hours of leave instead of pay.
+To determine the maximum number of comp time hours that you can accrue per pay period, please use the [Bi-weekly Comp Time Cap Calculator](https://docs.google.com/spreadsheets/d/1q7wVWPWzBYljj87Wzl-ouVDJux9vplOP_zg3ryxz0iw/edit#gid=0).

 You should use your accrued comp time before using Annual Leave.
 However, if the end of the leave year is approaching, your supervisor can approve your Annual